davidxmoody/davidxmoody.com/_drafts/wordsearch-game.md

 For my first proper post, I thought I would return to my wordsearch game.
 I made it for the [professorp.co.uk](http://professorp.co.uk/games/wordsearch/) website and I would say it's the game I'm proudest of.
 I really like the simplicity and style of it.

-In this post I will take a look back at what I've already done and make a note of what I think could be improved.
-In subsequent posts I plan to make some improvements and also make it into a standalone game which can exist outside of the Professor P website.
+In this post, I will take a look back at what I've already done and make a note of what I think could be improved.
+In subsequent posts, I plan to make some improvements and also make it into a standalone game which can exist outside of the Professor P website.

 ## The game